 And those questions that I said earlier are seemingly inconsequential are necessary questions to ask to remind you that even the simplest things you do everyday should contribute to the attainment of your big goals.

-Purpose-driven people constantly ask themselves this question – what consequences do my words, actions, and thoughts bear on the goals that I set.
+What sets apart purpose-driven people from those who are not is that the former constantly ask themselves this question – what consequences do my words, actions, and thoughts bear on the goals that I set.

-Bear this in mind all the time – that your WHY is your north star.
+Your WHY is your north star.
 It gives you a sense of direction.
-It is the rudder boat needs when you sail.
-Not having a clear purpose is like looking for something that you don’t know.
+Not having it is like walking aimlessly not knowing where to go.
+Not knowing it is like looking for something that you don’t know.
 You’ll never find it.
-It is like walking aimlessly not knowing where to go.
-It’s living life randomly, not purposely.
+It’s like living life randomly, not purposely.

 Posted on January 13, 2021, in Goals, Personal Growth and Development, Self-Improvement and tagged Goals, Personal Growth and Development, Purpose-driven, Self-Improvement.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.